agner/agner/README.md

 If your `/usr/local` isn't writeable to your user, either set your AGNER_PREFIX variable to point to some writeable location or use `sudo sh`.

+This is a quite recommended way as it installs proper `agner` package.

 In order to install, simply run `make` and `make install` (it will install to `/usr/local/bin`).